a couple enjoying the view of the new york city skyline

 Best Time to Go: Visiting early in the morning (around 8-9 AM) is ideal to avoid long lines, especially in spring (April-May) and fall (September-October), when the weather is mild, and crowds are smaller than in peak summer months.

-I don’t think you can talk about family-friendly activities in New York City without mentioning the American Museum of Natural History.
+I don’t think you can talk about things to do in New York with kids, without mentioning the American Museum of Natural History.
 This museum is a must-see, especially if you have kids fascinated by dinosaurs, space, or wildlife.
 The massive dinosaur skeletons are awe-inspiring, and the interactive exhibits in the Discovery Room are perfect for hands-on learning.
 The kids love the planetarium, where they feel like they are flying through the stars.
 It’s a great spot for mixing fun with education!

 How to Get There: Located at Central Park West & 79th St. Subway lines B and C stop at 81st Street.